North Carolina Layoffs — November 2019

 |---|---|---|---|---|

-The largest notice was filed by Packers Sanitation Services, Inc at its North Carolina facility, reporting 102 affected workers.
+The single largest action involved Packers Sanitation Services at its Mooresville facility, reporting 102 affected workers.
 A Southern Season followed with 70 workers.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.